cyber2200/Hanuman/README.md

 Hanuman
 =======

-Code generation module for ZF2.
+Code generation module and API for ZF2.

 The main goal is to create a full CMS using MVC architecture.